 Anesthesia is absolutely vital when you're having surgery.
 A skilled anesthesiology team can help you to stay calm before surgery and safe during the procedure.
 At Berger Health System, we have a team you can count on.

-Our anesthesiology team, led by our skilled anesthesiologist, uses best practices in each and every surgery that happens at Berger Hospital.
+Our anesthesiology team uses best practices in each and every surgery that happens at Berger Hospital.
 And we have plenty of anesthesia options to help you, no matter what kind of surgery you might need.

 Anesthesia options we offer